From Ball Bearings to BeatBlocks: How Tangible Music Creation Came of Age

 Orbita by Playtronica

 From Playtronica, a creative technology collective with offices in Berlin and Paris, comes Orbita, a circular MIDI sequencer that uses coloured magnets placed on a spinning turntable.
 Each colour represents a different note, and the turntable's rotation creates the sequence.
 It's a design that echoes early circular sequencer concepts, most directly the Circular Optical Object Locator, a CCRMA Stanford project from 2002 that used a camera to detect objects on a rotating platter, as well as the humble music box.
 But where those were research prototypes, Orbita is a polished product connected via USB-C to any MIDI-compatible software or hardware.
-At around €495, it sits at the more experimental end of the market, closer to an art object or installation piece than a bedroom production tool.
+It sits at the more experimental end of the market, closer to an art object or installation piece than a bedroom production tool.

 BeatBlocks Live installation

-BeatBlocks by Playable Technology
+BeatBlocks by Playable Technology (Thats us!)

 And then there's BeatBlocks, our own contribution to this story.
 BeatBlocks uses AI and computer vision to turn real-world LEGO and DUPLO bricks into musical instruments.
 Place bricks on any surface, point an iPad camera at them, and each brick becomes a drum, a synthesiser, a piano, whatever you choose.
 The colour, size, and position of each brick maps to musical parameters, turning the simple act of building with LEGO into the act of composing music.

 What makes BeatBlocks distinctive is that the tangible objects aren't custom-made components.
 They're things you already have in your home.
-There's no special hardware to buy beyond an iPad.
+There's no special hardware to buy beyond an iPhone or iPad.
 And because it uses computer vision rather than embedded sensors, the creative possibilities are open-ended.
 BeatBlocks iOS, BeatBlocks Studio, and BeatBlocks Live (our installation platform) each serve different contexts, from family play to professional education to public exhibitions.

 That design philosophy comes from our background in accessible music technology.
 Years of work in that field taught us that tactile interfaces aren't just nice to have for some users; they're more intuitive and engaging for all users.
 It also taught us that the best tools are the ones people already own.
 Rather than asking families to buy yet another piece of dedicated hardware, BeatBlocks reuses the technology already in your pocket (or your child's toy box) and turns it into something musical.